McCune1224/matrix-miles/strava-server/RAILWAY_DEPLOYMENT.md

 1. Go to https://railway.app/new
 2. Click "Deploy from GitHub repo"
-3. Select your `strava-server` repository
+3. Select your `matrix-miles` repository
-4. Railway will detect the Dockerfile automatically
+4. Railway will detect the Dockerfile at the root automatically
+   - The Dockerfile is configured to build only the strava-server subdirectory
+   - No additional configuration needed!

 ### 3. Add PostgreSQL Database